alexkohler/nargs/README.md

 ### How should these issues be fixed?

-In simple cases, the arguments can simply be removed. nargs ignores function variables using the blank identifier `_`, and encourages the use of the blank identifier in the event that the parameter cannot be removed from the function due to implementing an interface or function typedef.
-If this is the case, the following can be done to fix the above example:
+If the function is implementing an interface or function typedef, the blank identifier `_` should be used and `nargs` will no longer flag the parameter as being unused.
+In other cases, the arguments can simply be removed.
+Suppose all the functions from our example above were implementing an interface or function typedef.
+Then, the following can be done to fix the above example:

 ```Go
 package main